 Continuing Education Units (CEUs)

-**Don't confuse continuing education units with continuing education credits (CEC), or contact hours.
+Note: Continuing Education Units are different from Continuing Education Credits (CEC), or contact hours.
 A CEC is a different form of measurement and is accepted by other certification bodies.
 Contact hours may not meet CEU standards.
-If you have obtained CEC credits please visit NRPA.org to download a CEU petition to convert to CEU’s.**
+If you have obtained CEC credits, please visit NRPA.org to download a CEU petition to convert to CEU’s.

 How to earn CEUs?